mk-fg/fgtk/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Boilerplate `d3.js`_ page for basic line chart to plot arbitrary JS function outputs or data array with mouseover datapoint tooltip.
+Boilerplate `d3.js`_ page for basic line chart to plot arbitrary JS function outputs or data array with axii, grid, mouseover datapoint tooltips and such.

 Useful when for a quick chart to figure out some data or function output, or make it into a useful non-static link to someone,